 In regard to legal parental rights - The group are not clear on what the law says about protecting children and who can have the parental rights.
 Most think that no such laws exist to support those who take on the long-term care of a child who’s not their own.
 Can the focus group leader investigate the laws?

+Chapter 4

 Key Findings

 The interviews were conducted throughout 2016 with administrators and staff from 8 orphan care centers in Mozambique.
-These centers are specifically christian and it is central to their representation of organisational mission and purpose and the vocation of the individuals interviewed.
+These centers are specifically Christian and it is central to their representation of organisational mission and purpose and the vocation of the individuals interviewed.

 Herein is a summary of their thoughts shared in the interviews.